kharrop/tools/language/json-language-service/src/plugins/README.md

 ## Plugins

+The runtime is a script injected into the page that's responsible for attaching to any running player instances.
+It injects a global __Player_Devtools plugin that's used to send events to and from the content script (and thus the rest of the ecosystem).

 ### Complexity check

 This plugin runs through content and calculates a complexity score to help teams understand how their content contributes to the potential performance impact in product.